Pavan-6653/Revive-R/CONTRIBUTING.md

 # Contributing to `R`

- A big welcome and thank you for considering contributing to **Sukoon** open source project! 😀
+ A big welcome and thank you for considering contributing to **R** open source project! 😀

  *"It’s people like you that make it a reality for users in our community.
 Happy contributing."*